 - If, however, n is smaller than (first alon), then the function has not yet found the proper place to insert n into alon.
 The first item of the result must be (first alon) and that n must be inserted into (rest alon).
 The final result in this case isbecause this list contains n and all items of alon in sorted order—

 which is what we need.

-Figure 47 contains the complete definitions of insert and sort>.
-Copy it into the definition area of DrRacket, add the test cases back in, and test the program.
-All tests should pass now and they should cover all expressions.
+Figure 72 contains the complete sort program.
+Copy it into the definitions area of DrRacket, add the test cases back in, and test the program.
+All tests should pass now, and they should cover all expressions.